tjanusz-personal/docker-compose-demo/security_documentation/README.md

 ECR Scanning types:
 * BASIC: on upload or ondemand 1x a day, last results only,
-* ENHANCED: on upload, continuous w/CVE DB updated, sends results to security hub, scans for both OS and package level
+* ENHANCED: on upload, continuous w/CVE DB updated, sends results to security hub, scans for both OS and package level.
+Appears to be using SYNK since I see errors reported as SYNK ids

 Integrates into security hub
 * shows all findings from inspector into console
 * uses the ASFF (AWS security hub findings format)

+Suppressions
+* can create rules to suppress findings only (no other actions)
+* rule seems global to everything not for a certain 'type'
+* basic filter criteria only (no add/or)
+* Need to be very specific for certain errors (e.g. IN1-JAVA-ORGGLASSFISH-1297098)

 Event Bridge Events
 * scan complete w/findings